 MindShare is essentially it is a measure of how immediately a brand springs to mind and offers an indicator of familiarity and interest!
 Red Bull has achieved the strongest MindShare score on our normative database to date, with a score of 81%!

-Interest refers to the number of respondents aware of the brand, who would also Consider the brand and their products/services!
-Happn, a Dating App, received a Interest score of 92% - the highest recorded on our brand database – this highlights that a large proportion of those will Consider using – a strong indicator of success (but users should also be Satisfied to ensure repeat usage and to maintain levels of Interest.
+Interest refers to the number of respondents aware of the brand, who would also Consider the brand and its products/services!
+Happn, a Dating App, received an Interest score of 92% - the highest recorded on our brand database – this highlights that a large proportion of those will Consider using – a strong indicator of success (but users should also be Satisfied to ensure repeat usage and to maintain levels of Interest.

 2. Brand Image